skaempfer/crypto-exchange-task/README.md

 >
 > Source: [Wikipedia: Knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem)

+More specifically the task is a 0-1 knapsack problem which means that we can only take or leave an item (order) as a whole and not parts of it.

 The implementation to solve the task is inside the project `CryptoExchangeBestValue.Library`.
 This library exposes the class `BestValueCalculator` which looks as follows:

 ```csharp